 With creativity and budget the only limitations to yacht sign design, if you can dream it, it’s often possible!

-In new-build design, the owner and his or her representatives will typically work closely with the yacht designer or builder to create the sign that best translates their vision, while updating the signage of a pre-owned yacht will usually see the owner working directly with the sign maker to put their individual stamp on the vessel.
+In new-build design, the owner and his or her representatives will typically work closely with the yacht designer or builder to design the sign that best translates their vision, while changing the name of a pre-owned yacht will usually see the owner working directly with a professional sign maker to design and manufacture.

 The importance of lighting and typography in yacht signage

-With an infinite number of fonts and scripts available, the sky’s the limit when it comes to creating beautiful yacht nameplates.
+With an infinite number of fonts and scripts available, the sky’s the limit when it comes to creating beautiful yacht name boards.

-For the ultimate personal touch, nameplates can be created from something as personal as the owner's handwriting.
-YACHTSIGN® has reported receiving napkins with the yacht name penned by the owner’s wife, along with a request to create an entire name plate from just this script.
+Today’s signs can be created from something as personal as the owner's handwriting and fonts are selected for specific purpose.
+In the past, YACHTSIGN® has reported receiving texted images of hand-sketches on cocktail napkins with the yacht name penned by the owner’s wife, along with a request, challenge or instruction not to deviate from the submission.

-Dynamic lighting is also used aboard M/Y MiMu, where YACHTSIGN® worked with the owner’s wife to create a font, which centered on overlapping letters to form the shape of a heart.
-The nameplate uses dual dynamic lighting which lights up the heart with a heartbeat.
+In another previous project, YACHTSIGN® worked with M/Y MiMu's owner and his wife to create a font, which centered on overlapping letters to form the shape of a heart.
+The nameplate uses dual-dynamic lighting which lights up the heart with a heartbeat.
 Charter guests are known to take a number of photographs, trying to capture themselves stood in front of the sign whilst the heart is illuminated.

 Ordering your yacht sign: Five things to bear in mind

-Bastian passed on his top five tips to bear in mind when creating a superyacht sign or nameplate:
+Andrew passed on his advice to consider when creating a new superyacht sign.

-- Plan ahead The name sign is amongst the most recognisable elements of a yacht.
-The nameplate becomes the yacht logo; the yacht logo becomes the brand.
-With endless options to choose from and so many decisions to be made, this is not an item that should be rushed.
-If you want to get it done right, plan for some time to review artwork ideas, letter styles, colour options with a supplier that you can trust.
+The sign is amongst the most recognisable elements of a yacht; the name board becomes the yacht’s identity.
+With endless options to choose from and so many decisions to be made, this is not an item that should be rushed, nor put off to last.
+If you want to get it done right, be sure to plan for some time to review design suggestions, letter styles, and material options with a specialist that you can trust.

-- Consider any limitations Many lighted signs use light-emitting diodes (LEDs), which are highly sensitive electronics that don’t play well when exposed to saltwater, salt-spray or moisture.
+Many lighted signs use light-emitting diodes (LEDs), which are highly sensitive electronics that don’t do well when exposed to saltwater, salt-spray or moisture.
 Proper waterproofing technology ensures all electronic parts are completely encapsulated to protect the light system from corrosion and shorting out.

-- Look at the bottom price The cost of maintaining a yacht sign goes way beyond the purchase price.
-Once you have lit your letters, you can’t afford for these to not work.
-Few things damage M/Y Lady Mandy’s image quite like her entering port as Lady Andy, because she lost the lighting on one of her letters.
-Having to repeatedly dismount letters for repair or replacement adds to the bill in terms of crew hours, technician labour and equipment costs for man-lifts or scaffolding and shipping costs.
+A yacht sign should add value and set apart the yacht from others who don’t invest in a well-made sign.
+Once you have your letters, you can afford for these to not work; but no yacht owner wants to pay to fix them when they don’t.
+Having to repeatedly dismount letters for repair or replacement adds to the bill in terms of crew hours, technician-labour and equipment costs for man-lifts or scaffolding and shipping costs.